 pablo fuentes linguistics

 I also hold a previous doctorate degree in Philosophy, which materialized in a thesis on Wittgenstein’s arguments on semantic normativity.
-Scroll up or down for links to publications, documentation and teaching experience in both fields.
+Scroll up for links to publications, documentation and teaching experience in both fields.